Preparing the database¶

 The field value mustn’t be NULL (

-NOT NULL) and the field
+NOT NULL), and a comma separates the field

-Note that in case of the field
+Note that in the case of the field

-tstamp the field
+tstamp, the field

 definition is chosen somewhat awkwardly by TYPO3 since the value 0